 Choosing a Tree Model

-The "linked tree" is the only model to support in-situ updates, so if you are using XQuery Update you must choose this model.
+The "linked tree" is the only model to support updates, so if you are using XQuery Update you must choose this model.

 Generally speaking, the tiny tree model is both faster to build and faster to navigate.
 It also uses less space.

 The tiny tree model gives most benefit when you are processing a large document.
 It uses a lot less memory, so it can prevent thrashing when the size of document is such that the linked tree doesn't fit in real memory.
 Use the "condensed" variant if you need to save memory, and if your source data contains many text or attribute nodes with repeated values.

 The linked tree is used internally to represent stylesheet and schema modules because of the programming convenience it offers: it allows element nodes on the tree to be represented by custom classes for each kind of element.
 The linked tree is also needed when you want to use XQuery Update, because unlike the TinyTree, it is mutable.